TNT-Hoopsnake/judy/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
+Check out the [contribution guide](./CONTRIBUTING) for more details.

 ## Citation - BibTeX